jshuadvd/hacks-n-notes/computer-science/algorithms/graph_representation.md

 - We can find the *neighbors* in constant time.

 ##### Space
-- It takes 2 x |E| since each *vertex* is recorded twice in the graph.
+- It takes 2 x |V| since each *vertex* is recorded twice in the graph.